SirYancy/computer-apps/book/ch1-computer-basics/2-basics.md

 software
 : The part of a computer that consists of data or instructions.
 It is represented in the hardware as electrical impulses.
 It is intangible, but it can be interacted with using interface devices.

+interface
+: A place at which two systems interact with each other.

 application
 : An application or app is a piece of software that the user can interact with.
 In a modern operating system an app is often represented on the screen by a "window".
 Common software applications include word processors, spreadsheets, video games, and photo editors.